dcunited001/dcunited001.github.io/_posts/2017-10-01-ode-to-transcendance.md

 The greats who came before us, though we may seem greater, were truly the greatest.

 I am powerless.
-All i have is thought.
-All i have is knowledge.
+All I have is thought.
+All I have is knowledge.
 All I have is will that drives me to never let my pain be forever meaningless.